Aviation & Aerospace

 The bookends of the Florida Chamber’s Six Pillars for economic prosperity are education and quality of life.
 From championing the talent developed in our education system, to protecting Florida’s family-friendly brand, we’ve made it our business to ensure today’s learners become tomorrow’s earners, and that Florida is the best place to live, work, learn, raise a family and live the American dream.
 What unites us is far greater than what divides us.
 But our character is being tested yet again, and voters throughout America are waiting for politicians to put partisanship aside, and put Americans first.
 Business and local chamber leaders throughout Florida encourage you to ensure Florida has the procedures and laws in place to give our children, as well as their parents, the assurances they need to learn.
 Frankly, nothing else matters.

 Small business is big business.
 Small businesses account for 99.8 percent of business establishments in Florida and play an essential role in Florida’s growing economy.
 In order to continue cultivating the best business climate in the nation, we must continue to provide opportunities for small business to succeed.

 Targeted Tax Reforms

-Driving a fair and equitable tax system is key to attracting and growing businesses in our state.
+Driving a competitive and equitable tax system is key to attracting and growing businesses in our state.
 Limiting burdensome taxes by enacting smart and targeted tax reforms helps place money back into the pockets of Florida’s families.
-We must continue to push back against initiatives that make us less competitive in comparison to other states and become the number one state for business.
+We must continue to push back against initiatives that make us less competitive in comparison to other states and become the number one tax climate for business.

 Worker's Compensation Task Force